How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 The goal is for your community to generate its own content without you posting everything:

-• Create post templates that make it easy for people to contribute
+- Create post templates that make it easy for people to contribute in a structured way

-• Highlight great user contributions in stickied threads
+- Highlight great user contributions in stickied threads or mod comments

-• Give flair or recognition to top contributors
+- Give special flair or recognition to top contributors

-• Ask for user feedback on community direction
+- Ask for user feedback on community direction and actually implement their suggestions

 Use Reddit's built-in features for community engagement:

-• Reddit Talk -- Live audio conversations within your subreddit
+- Reddit Talk -- Live audio conversations within your subreddit.
+Great for Q&As and casual community bonding.

-• Predictions -- Polls with predictions for relevant events
+- Predictions -- Polls with predictions for relevant events in your niche

-• Community awards -- Custom awards specific to your subreddit
+- Community awards -- Custom awards specific to your subreddit that members can give each other

-• Weekly threads -- Automated recurring discussion posts
+- Weekly threads -- Automated recurring discussion posts using AutoModerator

 Content Calendar

 At this scale, a content calendar becomes essential.
-Plan your posts in advance:
+Plan your posts in advance to ensure consistency:

 Consistency builds habits.
 When subscribers know there's always something new on a specific day, they return regularly.